svrakitin/terraform-provider-hydra/docs/index.md

 Required:

-- `credentials` (String, Sensitive) Credentials supplied in the configured HTTP header
+- `value` (String, Sensitive) Value presented in the configured HTTP header

 Optional:

-- `header` (String) Name of the HTTP header to send for authorization.
+- `name` (String) Name of the HTTP header to send for authorization.
 Defaults to Authorization.

 <a id="nestedblock--authentication--oauth2"></a>